fuks-kit/doorman/README.md

 > Note that you might need to update the email address field **config.Subject** in ```fuks/fuks.go```

+## Create a new release

+Prepare a new release by following these steps:

+1. Update the changelog in `CHANGELOG.md`
+2. Update dependencies `go get -u all`
+3. Commit changes `git commit -am "Release vX.X.X"`
+4. Push changes `git push`
+5. Create a new git tag:
+    1. `git tag -a vX.X.X -m "Release vX.X.X"`
+    2. `git push origin vX.X.X`

 ## Compile and install Doorman CLI

 ```shell